interval1066/interp/README.md

 That makefile is pretty generic; if you stick to separating header files in "include" and imple files into "src" it should work for any project pretty much.
 I use it in all my non-important projects.
 Hope you find this project useful.

+Was hoping to get some collaboration or help on this, would appreciate it.
 Any and all comments would really be appreciated, send to interval1066@gmail.com, and thanks.